-We enjoy getting to know our guests before and after our Sunday worship time.
-If you are the energetic and welcoming kind of person and would like to be part of the team as a Door Greeter, Welcome Table Host, Refreshments Host, or an Usher, please contact Kim Crane.
+We enjoy getting to know our guests before and after our Sunday worship time, whether on-campus or on-line.
+If you are the energetic and welcoming kind of person and would like to be part of the team as a Door Greeter, Welcome Table Host, Online Host, or an Usher, the FIT Team is for you.

 Congregational Care Team

 What does congregational care mean at Connections Church?
 An important calling of the church is to care for each other.
 In Acts 2:41 the early church “devoted themselves to the apostles teaching and to fellowship, to the breaking of bread and to prayer.”
 This calling not only includes caring for each other spiritually, but also to caring, as we are able, for physical and emotional needs.